Earth-Information-System/fireatlas/docs/releasing.md

 ## Create a new PR for DPS Jobs

-Once the releasaer has a version number, then will need to create a PR that modifies the algorithm config `algorithm_version` in `./maap_runtime/coordinator/algorithm_config.yaml`:
+Once the releaser has a version number, then will need to create a PR that modifies the algorithm config `algorithm_version` in `./maap_runtime/coordinator/algorithm_config.yaml`:

 ```yaml